Skip to main content

 October 24, 2017

 Washington, DC – Today, House Judiciary Committee Chairman Bob Goodlatte (R-Va.) and House Oversight and Government Reform Committee Chairman Trey Gowdy (R-S.C.) released the following statement after opening a joint investigation into decisions made by the Department of Justice in 2016.
-“Our justice system is represented by a blind-folded woman holding a set of scales
+“Our justice system is represented by a blind-folded woman holding a set of scales.
+Those scales do not tip to the right or the left; they do not recognize wealth, power, or social status.

 October 12, 2017